gtiley/RBG-Networks/about.md

 The link to a google form used for registration can be found on the [Registration page]({{site.baseurl}}/registration).

 ### Preparing for the Workshop
 Information on installation steps that are needed to be performed prior to the workshop are on the [Pre-workshop page]({{site.baseurl}}/pre-workshop).
-All analyses will be carried out on institutional compute clusters at the host organizations.
+All analyses will be facilitated by institutional compute clusters at the host organizations.